senaoz/weather-app/README.md

 This is a weather app built with React and Tailwind CSS that uses the OpenWeatherMap API to get weather data for the user's current location or a searched city.
 It has a responsive design and dark mode support.

-## Getting started

-- Clone the repository
-- Run `npm install` to install the dependencies
-- Create a file called **.env** in the root of the project's directory
-- Inside the **.env** file, prepend `REACT_APP_API_OPENWEATHERMAP` to your API key name of choice and assign it.
-- Run `npm start` to start the development server

 ## Features

 - Responsive design